iconstorm/lol-element/README.md

 TODO

-(hint: hide advanced stuff and/or further explanations inside "toggles" and the end of each section, à la Josh Comeau)
+(hint: hide verbose/advanced stuff and/or further explanations inside "toggles" and the end of each section, à la Josh Comeau)

 ---